 Alerts are sent only when the product price decreases for the first time or when a product gets back in stock.

-A customer doesn’t want to receive unwanted notifications.
-If such happens, a customer may want to cancel all further notifications and all subscriptions associated with the e-mail address of the customer.
+A customer does not want to receive unwanted notifications.
+If that happens, the customer may want to cancel all further notifications and all subscriptions associated with their e-mail address.

 Users

-Any big e-store has at least two types of users, authenticated and anonymous (unauthenticated or public).
+Any large e-store has at least two types of users: authenticated and anonymous, or unauthenticated/public.
 Users of both types can browse the catalog and often place orders.

-Both types of users should be able to get subscribed to receive updates regarding an out-of-stock product or price drop.
+Both types of users should be able to subscribe to receive updates regarding an out-of-stock product or a price drop.
 There are, however, essential differences beyond the UI.

 Registered/Authenticated Users